ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/pyVariableInspector/README.md

 The initial configuration can be given using the IPython-contrib nbextensions facility.
 It includes:

 - Display at startup or not (default: false)
-- Width of columns (actually the max number of charracter to display in each column)
+- Width of columns (actually the max number of character to display in each column)
 - The state of the toc cell (default: false, ie not present)
 - The list of types to exclude from display (default: ['module', 'function', 'builtin_function_or_method', 'instance', '_Feature'])

 ## Notes
 - The displayed size of variables use the `getsizeof()` python method.
 This method doesn't work for all types, so the reported size is to be considered with some caution.
 The extension includes some code to correctly return the size of numpy arrays, pandas Series and DataFrame but the size for some other types may be incorrect.
+- The extension builds on some code provided [here](https://github.com/ipython/ipywidgets/blob/master/docs/source/examples/Variable%20Inspector.ipynb)

 ## History